Robbie-2055/Recent-CAD-designs/README.md

 ## Recent CAD Robotics & Mechanical Designs

 I am a Mechatronics engineer focused on creating functional, high-performance robotic systems.
-I thought i could present some of my recent CAD designs that i plan to bring to life to test different aspects like PID control in selfbalancing system and Kinematics and inverse kinematics in the robotic arm and the quadraped.
+As i further explore the use of solidworks,  I thought i could present some of my recent CAD designs that i plan to bring to life to test different aspects like PID control in selfbalancing system and Kinematics and inverse kinematics in the robotic arm and the quadraped.